In this guide

 - How do science prediction markets resolve?

-- These markets settle based on objectively verifiable information: corporate announcements, scientific journals with peer review, official government regulatory decisions, or established news organisations (AP, Reuters).
+- Resolution relies on independently verifiable information: company statements and announcements, articles in peer-reviewed journals, regulatory agency decisions, or coverage by established news organisations (AP, Reuters).

 - Are there niche science markets not listed on PolyGram?